scala-ide/scala-ide.github.com/blog/_posts/2014-12-15-release-notes-4.0.0-vfinal.md

 ---

-After almost one and a half years of development, the next major release of the Scala IDE for Eclipse is almost out!
-This is the biggest release so far, packed with new features and improvements, so make sure to try it out right away by checking out our [download page](/download/milestone.html).
+After almost one and a half years of development, the next major release of the Scala IDE for Eclipse is out!
+This is the biggest release so far, packed with new features and improvements, so make sure to try it out right away by checking out our [download page](/download/current.html).

 ## New and noteworthy